 Latest posts by Dick Roberts (see all)

-- Ten top machines especially suited to the damper autumn conditions - September 19, 2014
+- Ten top mowers to keep the autumn lawn looking a picture - October 17, 2014

 With the huge amounts of rain and milder winter gardens are putting on a very early spurt and if you did not carry out pruning in the autumn, you need to start soon.
 Twigs and dead growth on shrubs won’t burn well at this time of the year and really need to be shredded and Read more ...